 (Reviewed September 2018)

 Safety, Health and Welfare at Work Act, 2005

 Note: Read RMDS to include the RMDS School Age Childcare Service.
 The term ‘children’ in this document includes pupils of the school and those attending the RMDS School Age Childcare Service.

-The Safety, Health and Welfare at Work Act (2005), became effective on November 1st 1989.
-The main purpose of the Act is to make all work places safer and healthier.
+The main purpose of The Safety, Health and Welfare at Work Act (2005) is to make all work places safer and healthier.
 Employers must provide and maintain, in so far as is reasonably practicable, safe places of work; in addition, employers must provide their employees with information and training to ensure their health and safety.
 Specifically, employers must provide a written safety statement which specifies the manner in which the safety and health of workers will be secured.
 RMDS recognizes that their statutory obligation under legislation extends to children (pupils and those attending the childcare service) and to any person legitimately conducting school business and to the public while on the school premises.

 The Act also confers responsibility on the employees, in so far as they are required to take care to avoid injury, to co-operate with the employer in matters of safety, to use any means provided for their protection and to report to the employer any dangerous work situation they may encounter.